 WHY GO TO LISBON?

 Why visit Lisbon?
-Lisbon has everything you are looking for – there are a tons of spectacular viewpoints, tasty restaurants, art, museums, historical sites galore and many options for fun trips just outside the city.
-Lisbon is Portugal’s charming and lively capital which has embraced authenticity and passed over bulky skyscrapers.
+Lisbon has everything you are looking for – there are a tons of spectacular viewpoints, gourmet restaurants, art, museums, historical sites.
+There are also many options for fun trips just outside the city.
+Lisbon is Portugal’s charming and lively capital which has embraced authenticity and passed on building stuffy skyscrapers.

 Check out the Travel Honey LISBON PHOTO GALLERY.

 View the PORTUGAL COUNTRY OVERVIEW for everything else.

 If you want to be in the heart of Lisbon near most bars and restaurants, stay in Barrio alto, Chiado or Baixa.
 If you want something quieter with good river views, try Alfama.
 Be warned, Lisbon is full of steep hills, so the farther you are from the river to the north and east, the longer your uphill walk will be (or take advantage of the trams or cheap Ubers!).

 *Get the key to $, $$, $$$ and $$$$ in the Travel Honey Pricing Guide.

 Hotel Barrio Alto ($$$$) Luxury boutique hotel in the center of Barrio Alto and a stunning terrace and rooftop bar.

 Residentas Atalaia ($$) A cute, spacious apartment in Barria Alto.